inexorabletash/indexeddb-promises/README.md

 1. If *state* is "committing" or "finished", a new Promise rejected with `TypeError` is returned.
 2. Otherwise, *state* is set to "waiting", and `p` is added to the transaction's set of **extend lifetime promises**.
 (The transaction now _waits_ on the Promise `p`.)
+3. Return the same Promise instance returned by the `complete` attribute.

 The transaction lifecycle is extended with:
 * If *state* is "waiting" and any promise in the transaction's **extend lifetime promises** rejects, the transaction aborts.